mirror12k/Pale-White-MVC/README.md

 The framework provides seemless support for plugins to come in and interface with your logic, as well as serving the role of drag-and-drop logic components.

-## Writing Your First Contorller
+## Writing Your First Controller
-Controllers are simple to write, but powerful enough to add logic later:
+Controllers are simple to write, yet easy to expand on later:
 '''
 controller MainController {
 	path "/" {